abussti/soc-automation-pipeline/README.md

 This project is a proof-of-concept SOC (Security Operations Centre) automation pipeline that addresses one of the biggest challenges in enterprise security today: **alert fatigue**.

 SOC analysts are drowning in thousands of alerts daily — the majority of which are false positives.
-This pipeline demonstrates how AI can automatically triage, classify, and respond to SIEM alerts without human intervention, mirroring what vendors like Microsoft Sentinel, Palo Alto XSIAM, and CrowdStrike Charlotte AI are actively building and selling.
+This pipeline demonstrates how AI and federated machine learning can automatically triage, classify, and respond to SIEM alerts without human intervention, mirroring what vendors like Microsoft Sentinel, Palo Alto XSIAM, and CrowdStrike Charlotte AI are actively building and selling.

+The pipeline has two layers of intelligence:

+- **LLM triage** via Ollama (phi3:mini) for natural language analysis and runbook generation
+- **Federated ML scoring** via Guardora VFL for privacy-preserving false positive classification across distributed data sources

 > **This is not just a lab exercise.** It is a working proof-of-concept for a real problem that companies are actively spending millions to solve.